We would like to welcome you to the Market Weighton Town Council's website, and hope that you will find it useful and informative.

 Market Weighton, as its name suggests, is a thriving market town in the heart of East Yorkshire with picturesque Georgian and Victorian streets, a town green with duck pond, and pleasant walks around the area.

 The town's most famous resident was William Bradley.
 He was born in 1787, and grew to the staggering height of 7 feet 9 inches, making him, to this day, England's tallest man.

-Market Weighton Town Council aims to maintain a good quality of life for town residents of all ages, supports activities which attract visitors thereby making the town sustainable; and hopes soon to achieve and maintain Quality Council status.
+Market Weighton Town Council aims to maintain a good quality of life for town residents of all ages.
+It supports activities which attract visitors thereby making the town sustainable.
+The current Electorate of Market Weighton is 5,344.

-Our website is always being updated.
+Our website is regularly updated.